ericjtaylor/gettingandcleaningdata/CodeBook.md

 ### mean

-This is the mean of the particular subject/activity/variable group.
-Note that in some cases this is a mean of a mean!
-However this is what the assignment is asking for.
+This is the mean of the particular subject/activity group variable measurement.
+Note that in some cases this is a mean of means!
+The original units were normalized, so the units are still units norm.